andyglick/cucumber-spring-eclipselink/README.md

 and now for some whining about the www.versioneye.com service ;-)

+please do not understand, I value the Versioneye service very highly; it is simply that I wish that it would work as the documentation describes, but I can live with the discrepancy.
+Life with Versioneye is certainly preferable to life without it :-)

 so, it turns out that versioneye has a feature that is supposed to allow you to specify the components whose version comparisons you can override if the tool is choosing to view the "correct" version as coming behind